- Pros: Average rate. No commitment. 24/7 support. Compatible with many POS systems. Same-day payouts with free bank account.

 “Axium DX8000 is a robust EFTPOS machine for any situation, but Tyro only has a basic payment app installed on it.
 We would’ve liked to see more checkout features on the terminal, like preauthorisation or itemised sales.”

 Overall, Tyro Pro is certainly a step up from Tyro’s previous old-school card machines ill-famed for their technical issues.
-The new terminal might provide the most value when integrated with your favourite POS system, since its payment software is a bit basic as a standalone solution.
+The new terminals might provide most value when integrated with your favourite POS system, since its payment software is a bit basic as a standalone solution.

-As a backup solution to an EFTPOS machine, Tyro also accepts contactless cards and mobile wallets via Tap to Pay on iPhone.
+As a backup solution to an EFTPOS machine, Tyro also accepts contactless cards and mobile wallets via Tap to Pay on iPhone and Android phones.
 These transactions have the same fee as the EFTPOS machines: 1.4%.

 Pricing and payments